-Tokyo has been named “World’s Greatest Food City” numerous times and at last count is home to no less than 226 Michelin-starred restaurants.
-More than just ramen, udon, and tonkatsu places, you can find pretty much whatever a human can consume if you search hard enough in the Metropolis.
-But just because you can find it doesn’t necessarily mean it’s gonna be mind blowing.
-Take my addiction to burritos, tacos, salsa and guacamole for instance.
+Tokyo is the “World’s Greatest Food City,” and at last count home to over 200 Michelin-starred restaurants.
+More than ramen, udon, and tonkatsu places, you can find pretty much whatever a human can consume if you search hard enough in the Metropolis.
+But just because you can find it doesn’t necessarily mean it’s going to be mind-blowing.
+Take my addiction to burritos, tacos, salsa, and guacamole, for instance.
 I can’t seem to get enough Mexican food in my life; you can thank my Southern California upbringing for that.

 Cactus Burrito (A Cactus In The Desert)

-This is a straight up dive-bar “cantina” style outpost on the edge of the upscale Naka-Meguro neighborhood just south of the Meguro River.
-I became acquainted with the place about 8 years ago during the cherry-blossom viewing that happens around here, and became a frequent patron due to the affordable prices, tasty authentic tacos and heavy pours on cocktails.
-The place can only seat maybe five people, but feel free to take your tacos on the run; there’s a few outdoor benches and that river stroll is very picturesque if you’ve never been over this way before.
+Baja is a straight-up dive-bar “cantina” style outpost on the edge of the upscale Naka-Meguro neighborhood just south of the Meguro River.
+I became acquainted with the place about eight years ago during the cherry-blossom viewing that happens around here.
+I became a frequent patron due to the affordable prices, tasty authentic tacos, and heavy pours on cocktails.
+The place can only seat maybe five people, but feel free to take your tacos on the run; there are a few outdoor benches, and that river stroll is very picturesque if you’ve never been over this way before.

 バハ BAJA 中目黒店